 STUDENT REQUIREMENTS

 All students who enter the University with fewer than sixty semester hours must complete two Diversity courses.
 Students transferring to the University with sixty credits or more must complete one Diversity course.
-These courses may be taken as part of the liberal studies requirement, as electives, or as part of a student's major.
+These courses may be taken as part of the CoreFSU requirement, as electives, or as part of a student's major.
 The Diversity requirement must be completed with the grade of “C-” or higher prior to the receipt of the baccalaureate degree.

 LEARNING OBJECTIVES